SAEMF Advanced Research Methodology Evaluation and Design (ARMED) Pilot Training Grant

 The award is for one year (grant period July 1, 2022 – June 30, 2023).

 A progress report is due at 6 months from the start of the grant period.
 The final project and financial reports are due within one month of the end of the grant period.
 The progress report template can be downloaded at Post Award.
 These reports will be prepared independently by the awardee and mentor and submitted to SAEMF.

 The deliverables expected of the awardee are as follows:

 - The awardee will attend the SAEM Annual Meeting during the award period, and the awardee’s department will provide financial support for meeting attendance.

 - The awardee is expected to submit an abstract reporting the results of the research project for presentation at the SAEM Annual Meeting.
 As the selection of research abstracts is a competitive process, submission is expected, but acceptance is not assured.
-If accepted for presentation, the awardee’s department will provide financial support for meeting attendance.
-Funds from the ARMED Pilot Grant may not be used to pay for attending this or other conferences or meetings.

 - Publish a manuscript (first-authored by the awardee) in a peer-reviewed journal within two years of completing the ARMED Pilot Grant.